lcsystems/kvtransaction/README.md

 - kvtransaction

-        - With the current implementation of Search Command Protocol v2 it is not possible to retrieve the current session key, thus valid login credentials have to be provided in plain text inside the script.
+        - With the current implementation of Search Command Protocol v2 it is not possible to retrieve the current session key from the "input_header" object, thus valid login credentials have to be provided in plain text inside the script (line 70).

+        - URLs for requesting collections via REST are restricted to either 2000 or ~350000 characters, limiting the amount of transactions which can be retrieved at once.
+          The currently implemented workaround (line 160) has significant impact on the command's performance.

         - Transactions won't be displayed in the correct time order

-        - When setting mvlist=f only the latest event is written to the kv store (expected?)
+        - When setting mvlist=f only the latest event is written to the kv store (TBD: Expected behaviour?)

-        - mvdedup deduplicates all values, even the ones already stored (expected?)
+        - mvdedup deduplicates all values, even the ones already stored (TBD: Expected behaviour?)

 - outputkvtransaction

         - Does not currently return events in correct timeorder

-        - Events retrieved from KV Store currently cannot be displayed as raw events (use table * as a workaround)
+        - Events retrieved from KV Store cannot be displayed as raw events
+          Workaround: Append "|table *" to the search

-- Custom validator does not accept comma- or space-separated values (this seems to be "working as designed")
+- Validators do not accept comma- or space-separated values.
+This is "working as designed".
+See: http://docs.splunk.com/Documentation/PythonSDK).
+  Thus the custom validator for mvlist only accepts boolean values, single field values or comma- and/or space-separated lists in quotes.
+  Workaround: Put comma-space-separated list in quotes. ... mvlist="value1, value2, value3" ...

 ## TODO